Home What's New with Universal Links

 http://localhost:8080/.well-known/apple-app-site-association

-If it can be downloaded correctly, it means the local environment simulation is successful!
+If the download is successful, it means the local environment simulation is successful!

-If a 404/403 error occurs, please check if the root directory is correct, if the directory/file is placed correctly, and if the apple-app-site-association file accidentally has an extension (e.g., .json).
+If you encounter a 404/403 error, please check if the root directory is correct, if the directory/file is placed correctly, and if the apple-app-site-association file accidentally includes the extension (.json).

 Register & Download Ngrok